Target-Aware Video Diffusion Models: Practical Applications of Our Target-Aware Model

-The core advantage of our target-aware video diffusion model is its ability to produce plausible interaction motions between actors and specified target objects, without requiring additional guidance.
-We demonstrate its practical value in two downstream applications: (1) video content creation and (2) zero-shot 3D human-object interaction (HOI) motion synthesis for a target object.
+The core strength of our target-aware model lies in its ability to generate plausible and diverse interaction motions between actors and specified target objects, without requiring additional guidance.
+Leveraging this capability, we present two practical pipelines: (1) zero-shot 3D HOI motion synthesis for a target object with physical plausibility and (2) long-term video content creation with minimal user input.
+See the detailed pipelines in Appendix~\cref{sec:app_supp}.